simonmichael/hledger/doc/manual.md

 ##### Flat mode

 To see a flat list of full account names instead of the default hierarchical display, use `--flat`.
-In this mode, each account's balance is the "exclusive" balance - it excludes subaccount balances - except for any depth-limited accounts (see below), which do include the balance from any hidden subaccounts.
+In this mode, accounts (unless depth-clipped) show their "exclusive" balance, excluding any subaccount balances.
 In this mode, you can also use `--drop N` to omit the first few account name components.

 ##### Depth limiting

 With `--depth N`, balance shows accounts only to the specified depth.
-In flat mode, it also aggregates and summarises deeper accounts at the depth limit.
+This is very useful to show a complex charts of accounts in less detail.
-This is very useful to summarise complex charts of accounts.
+In flat mode, balances from accounts below the depth limit will be shown as part of a parent account at the depth limit.

 <!-- $ for y in 2006 2007 2008 2009 2010; do echo; echo $y; hledger -f $y.journal balance ^expenses --depth 2; done -->